PostHog/posthog.com/contents/handbook/company/diversity.md

 * Anyone can contribute to [our handbook](/handbook/) - so if we miss something, others can ask for a change in our policy!
 * [Training budget](/handbook/people/training/#training-budget) for those in roles where we don't have lots of existing experience as a company.
 * Life story Fridays (when we have a new team member, we'll ask them if they'd like to present their life story for up to 30min on a Friday) - so you have more context on the points of views of others in the team.
-* [Sponsored visas](/handbook/people/hiring-process/#visa-sponsorship) for those who need them to continue staying in the US or UK.
+* [Sponsored visas](/handbook/people/hiring-process/#visa-sponsorship) - this is only applicable for those who are staying in the UK.
 * [Health insurance](/handbook/people/benefits/#pension-and-401k-contributions) for those from countries that do not provide this freely.

 Are you a potential candidate reading this?
 [Let us know](mailto:careers@posthog.com) how we can do a better job!